miya-w/2021Node/04NodeWeatherAPP/README.md

- ## WeatherAPP
+ ## WeatherAPP(CityName)
 ---
 - Using OpenWeatherMap API key,
   - Create an account on https://openweathermap.org/api.API
-  - calls use city name entered by the user.
+  - retrive weather information by city name entered by the user.

  # Goal